e2eSolutionArchitect/azure-finops-toolkit/steps-to-enable-Microsoft-FinOps-Toolkit.md

 - Fetching data can take around 5-10 or more depending on the amount of data.

 ### Run report using PowerBi desktop
+- After successfully completing the data source change and 'Apply change'.
+The report should show the actual data.
+- Click refresh to refresh data or change the filter to see the data on the report.
+- After this step, the report is ready to Publish

 ### Publish reports
 - Sign in to https://app.powerbi.com/